top of page

 守水塘

 守 Guard; 水塘 Reservoir.
-In the 50s-60s, the Royal Hong Kong Police was heavily corrupted.
-Since the water reservoirs are located at remote areas, policemen who were on the guarding duties were not able to receive any bribe.
-This job was regarded as very unpleasant was delegated to those who were honest or didn't get alone with the boss.
-This phrase now refers to any remote and unlikable jobs
+During the 1950s and 1960s, the Royal Hong Kong Police was known for being heavily corrupt.
+However, since the water reservoirs were located in remote areas, policemen who were assigned to guard them were not able to receive bribes.
+As a result, this duty was regarded as very unpleasant and was often delegated to those who were honest or did not get along with their bosses.
+This phrase now refers to any remote or unlikable job that is avoided by others

 =